zhb2000/maybe-extension/README.md

 - `const_rref_fn`

 # Examples
-You can find these examples in `examples` directory.
+Examples can be found in `examples` directory.
+You can run codes online via [Wandbox](https://wandbox.org/permlink/XfdfY6TPn2ygyDpv) or [Compiler Explorer](https://godbolt.org/z/f37b8h3Y5).

 ## Combine fallible operations
 Monadic operations are quite useful when you want to combine a series of fallible operations.